AndrewLiu0725/pyADR/README.md

 ![logo](.work/logo.png)
 # pyADR
 ## Introduction
-pyADR is created by An-Jun (Andrew) Liu and is to automate Professor Mary Yeh's ArAr experiment data reduction process by providing a GUI which provides its own data analysis tool.
+pyADR is created by An-Jun (Andrew) Liu and is to automate Professor Mary Yeh's ArAr experiment data reduction process by providing a GUI that provides its own data analysis tools.
 The following functions are provided:
 1. T0 calculation
 2. T0 statistics